fullcalendar/fullcalendar/CONTRIBUTING.md

 In the description of your [Pull Request][Using Pull Requests], please include recreation steps for the bug as well as a [JSFiddle/JSBin] demo.
 Communicating the buggy behavior is a requirement before a merge can happen.

-## Contributing Languages
+## Contributing Locales

-Please edit the original files in the `lang/` directory.
+Please edit the original files in the `locale/` directory.
 DO NOT edit anything in the `dist/` directory.
-The build system will responsible for merging FullCalendar's `lang/` data with the [MomentJS locale data].
+The build system will responsible for merging FullCalendar's `locale/` data with the [MomentJS locale data].

 ## Other Ways to Contribute